Basic Christian Training

 Basic Christian Training – Lesson 2

-1. How do the names/titles of Jesus Christ in the following verses express His position, character, and work?
+1. How do the names and titles of Jesus Christ in the following verses express His position, character, and work?

 1. Matthew 1:21